This easy pho soup is a simple version of the traditional Vietnamese noodle soup. You can add beef, chicken or salmon for extra nutrients!

 The salmon, although is not showcased in the traditional Pho, is truly a fantastic and nutritious addition.

-Ready in less than one hour, this easy Vietnamese-inspired recipe is conveniently gluten-free and dairy-free and requires minimum cooking skills.
+This easy Vietnamese-inspired recipe is conveniently gluten-free and dairy-free and requires minimum cooking skills.

 I start with a base of vegetable broth (carrot, celery stick, bay leaf half, onion in 1.2 lt of water, simmer for 20 minutes), but if you have chicken broth or fish stock at hand, you can totally use it instead of vegetable stock.